2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/GoadGatsby/status/1287600241068449792

-### Encapment serving food and water dismantled; protester arrested and tased | July 31st
+### Encapment serving food and water dismantled; protester arrested and tased | July 30th

 Police arrived at a group of protesters who gave out food and water to remove the protesters' tents.
 During the removal, a protester was arrested, held on the ground, and tased repeatedly.
 Charges are unclear.

+The incident occurred near the Rober E. Lee Statue (rebranded by protests as MPD Circle, after Marcus-David Peters who was killed by police).

 tags: arrest, less-lethal, protester, tase, taser

 id: va-richmond-19

-geolocation:
+geolocation: 37.5542929,-77.4604981

 **Links**